dweetme/dweetme-python-client/README.md

 # Dweetme-python-client
-This is a python client library for dweetme
+This is a Python and Micropython client library for dweetme

 ## Installation
 ``` zsh